jenkinsci/acceptance-test-harness/docs/SUT-VERSIONS.md

 ## Jenkins

 Jenkins accepts `JENKINS_WAR` parameter to provide a local Jenkins war file to use.
 Alternatively, `JENKINS_VERSION` can be used to specify a version (like 1.625.3) to be downloaded and used instead.

 ## Plugins

 When tests require the presence of plugins, by default the harness will install necessary plugins from the update center.
 There are several ways to override this:

 ### Use custom plugin version

-Environment variable `VERSION_OVERRIDES` can be used to specify what plugin version should be used instead of those in update center:
+The environment variable `VERSION_OVERRIDES` can be used to specify what plugin version should be used instead of those in update center:

     $ export VERSION_OVERRIDES=foo=1.2,bar=1.0

 ### Use custom plugin file

 When you are testing locally developed Jenkins plugin, you'd like the test harness to pick up your local version as opposed to download the plugin from update center.
-This can be done by instructing the harness accordingly.
+This can be done by instructing the harness
+accordingly:

     $ export LOCAL_JARS=path/to/your/ldap.jpi:path/to/another.jpi